-In conjunction with World Bee Day, we are encouraging everyone to make small changes to help their pollinator populations throughout the UK!
+In conjunction with World Bee Day and Candide's Festival of Flowers, we are encouraging everyone to make small changes to help their pollinator populations throughout the UK!

 One of the best ways we as gardeners can help is to increase the range of nectar-producing plants we grow in our gardens.

-As a result, native plants have either the brightest flower, most potent scent, produce the most substantial amount of nectar or provide the most accessible landing.
+In other words, native plants have either the brightest flower, most potent scent, and will produce the most substantial amount of nectar or provide the most accessible landing, to our native pollinators.

-But they are not always the most attractive ones, and when space is limited, plants have to tick more than one box to be included in our shopping basket!
+UK natives are not always the most attractive plants, and when space is limited, plants have to tick more than one box to be included in our shopping basket!

 This easy to grow winter-flowering bulb with its full open flower provides an easy to spot lunch station for hungry bees.
 Planting as many as you can will mean bees have to spend less critical energy time flying between plants.